google/app-reporting-pack/README.md

    Normally you need OAuth2 credentials (Client ID, Client Secret), a Google Ads developer token and a refresh token.

-## Setup
+## Installation

-1. Click the big blue button to deploy:
+### Primary Installation Method
+The primary installation method does most of the hard work for us by building the required GCP infrastructure, populating the BigQuery datasets with the processed data from you Google Ads account and creates the App Reporting Pack dashboard from an existing template.
+To install this solution, follow these steps:

+1. Click "Run on Google Cloud"
    [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

-1. Select your GCP project and choose your region
+1. Select your GCP project and choose your region.

-1. When prompted, paste in your client ID, client secret, refresh token, developer token and MCC ID
+1. When prompted, paste in your client ID, client secret, refresh token, developer token and MCC ID.
+After inputing all credentials, the deployment will start.

-1. Wait for the deployment to finish.
-Once finished you will be given your ***URL***

-1. Click on "Run Queries" to manually run the queries.
-The queries are scheduled to run daily automatically.
+1. Once the deployment completes you will be given a link to a webpage.
+This webpage will inform you once the Bigquery datasets have been populated and the dashboard has been created.

+1. When the button is enabled, click "Open Dashboard" to open the dashboard template.
+Click the "Save" button on the top right to save your new dashboard.

-1. Once the tables are created click "Create Dashboard".
-This will create your own private copy of the App Reporting Pack dashboard.
-Change your dashboard's name and save it's URL or bookmark it.
+1. Change your dashboard's name and save it's URL or bookmark it.

-## Installation alternatives

-### Prerequisites for alternative installation methods
+### Alternative Installation Methods

+#### Prerequisites

 * Google Ads API access and [google-ads.yaml](https://github.com/google/ads-api-report-fetcher/blob/main/docs/how-to-authenticate-ads-api.md#setting-up-using-google-adsyaml) file - follow documentation on [API authentication](https://github.com/google/ads-api-report-fetcher/blob/main/docs/how-to-authenticate-ads-api.md).
 * Python 3.8+